Biogen is providing its new Alzheimer’s drug, Aduhelm, free to some patients due to slow reviews by Medicare.

-There is a division among doctors about whether Aduhelm, also known as aducanumab, the $56,000-a-year drug helps patients.
+There is a division among doctors about whether Aduhelm, also known as aducanumab, the $56,000-a-year drug, helps patients.
 There is also uncertainty about reimbursement from Medicare.

-AduhelmAduhelm was approved by the U.S. Food and Drug Administration (FDA) on June 7, 2021.
-The accelerated approval has been granted based on data from clinical trials demonstrating the effect of Aduhelm on reducing amyloid-beta plaques, a biomarker that is reasonably likely to predict clinical benefit, in this case, a reduction in clinical decline.
+Aduhelm was approved by the Food and Drug Administration (FDA) on June 7, 2021.
+The accelerated approval has been granted based on data from clinical trials.
+It demonstrated that Aduhelm reduces amyloid-beta plaques, a biomarker that predicts clinical benefit – a reduction in clinical decline.

 “We have been using the Biogen access program – it is almost like a sample program – to get patients started,” he told Reuters.